 Source: Per a prediction by Forrester and IDC

 2020 has come and gone, with higher cloud adoption than expected.
-Many company were struggling to adjust to the new normal with their archaic tools.
-Companies that transformed prior to the pandemic found it comparitively simpler to work remotely and still keep productivity up, in some cases productivity of a company has gone higher than expected due to remote work.
+Many companies were struggling to adjust to the new normal with their archaic tools.
+Companies that transformed prior to the pandemic found it comparatively simpler to work remotely and still keep productivity up, in some cases productivity of a company has gone higher than expected due to remote work.
 If you take a look at the marketplace of today’s business, it’s a data-driven environment.
 Any decisions business leaders take based on numbers and insights to get the best results.

 60%or more companies still use outdated ERP systems, per Microsoft survey.

 59% of respondents expressed they will prefer an upgrade to cloud-based ERP in their next implementation, per the Microsoft survey.